Social cycle theory: Polybius

 According to Polybius, who has the most fully developed version of the kyklos, it rotates through the three basic forms of government: democracy, aristocracy, and monarchy, and the three degenerate forms of each of these governments: ochlocracy, oligarchy, and tyranny.
 Originally society is in ochlocracy but the strongest figure emerges and sets up a monarchy.
 The monarch's descendants, who lack virtue because of their family's power, become despots and the monarchy degenerates into a tyranny.

-Because of the excesses of the ruler the tyranny is overthrown by the leading citizens of the state who set up an aristocracy.
-They too quickly forget about virtue and the state becomes an oligarchy.
-These oligarchs are overthrown by the people who set up a democracy.
+Because of the excesses of the ruler, the tyranny is overthrown by the leading citizens of the state, who set up an aristocracy.
+They too, quickly forget about virtue, and the state becomes an oligarchy.
+These oligarchs are overthrown by the people, who set up a democracy.
 Democracy soon becomes corrupt and degenerates into ochlocracy, beginning the cycle anew.
 Polybius's concept of the cycle of governments is called anacyclosis.

 Polybius, in contrast to Aristotle, focuses on the idea of mixed government: the idea that the ideal government is one that blends elements of monarchy, aristocracy, and democracy.
 Aristotle mentions this notion but pays little attention to it.
-Polybius saw the Roman Republic as the embodiment of this mixed constitution, and this would explain why the Roman Republic was so powerful and why it would remain stable for a longer amount of time.
-Polybius' description of the anacyclosis can be found in Book VI of his Histories.
+Polybius saw the Roman Republic as the embodiment of this mixed constitution, and this would explain why the Roman Republic was so powerful and why it remained stable for a longer amount of time.
+Polybius' full description can be found in Book VI of his Histories.